 End users of the subsystems or measures are households/communities/SMEs.

 In the project activity, all the subsystems (stations) achieve annual energy savings of less than 600 MWh as shown in the excel sheet submitted along with the PDD and end users are communities and local people of the state.
-Moreover the annual energy savings is estimated to be 6.72GWh which is less than 20 GWh per annum.
-The Saraihas maximum energy savings of 209MWh, which is less than 600 MWh.
+Moreover the annual energy savings is estimated to be 6.479GWh which is less than 20 GWh per annum.
+The Kalindi Kunj metro station has maximum energy savings of 209MWh, which is less than 600 MWh.
 Thus the project activity is automatically additional.